AN INCLUSIVE AND SAFE PLACE FOR EVERYONE

 • The gender of participants is not considered to be known in advance.
 Ask guests beforehand for their preferred personal pronoun and form of address and refer to audience participants as “that person” or ask them to identify themselves by their name and personal pronoun.

 • As with point #5, persons with any illness and/or physical or cognitive challenge indicate how they identify.
-Avoid ableism; expressions and words referring to such challenges such as ‘don’t react so spastically’, ‘blind spot’ or ‘falling on deaf ears’ A person may have an illness and/or physical or cognitive challenge.
+Avoid ableism: expressions and words referring to such challenges.

-• Use of the word ‘negro’ is out of the question when no explanation can be given about the origin and evolution of the controversial word, in order to provide more context.
+• Use of the n-word is out of the question when no explanation can be given about the origin and evolution of the controversial word, in order to provide more context.
 If necessary and functional, reference to ’the n-word’ as such is sufficient.

 • There is no profanity or name calling at the table.
 This keeps the conversation substantive, safe, polite and respectful to everyone.